 - Your ask

-These components are the best place to start developing your pitch.
-The level of detail you go into will depend on the stage of your business and length of the pitch, but it’s crucial to try and touch on each point.
+These components are the best place to start when you’re writing your pitch.
+The level of detail you go into will depend on the stage of your business and length of the pitch, but make sure that you try and touch on each point.

-If you find yourself getting bogged down in a certain area, start with an overview that allows you to plan out your pitch.
+If you find yourself getting bogged down in a certain area, begin with an overview that allows you to plan out your pitch.
 Then you can go back and fill in the details.

 The hook makes people sit up and listen to your pitch.
 In most scenarios, your pitch will be sandwiched between dozens of others.
-At our boot camps, we’ll hear as many as 40 pitches in an afternoon.
-How are you going to stand out?
+At our semi finals, we’ll hear as many as 12 pitches in an hour – how are you going to stand out?

 “The best introductions make me stop and think.
 They’re memorable.
 They hook me in with something surprising, shocking, amusing or interactive.
 It could be a surprising statistic, a personal story or a question designed to make the audience examine their own response,” explains Lucy-Rose Walker, pitching coach and founder of Misadventures in Entrepreneuring.

 These introductions act as conversation starters that the audience will remember and reference later.
-At our boot camps, one founder asked the audience to raise their hands if they had an item of clothing in their wardrobe that they’d never worn.
+At one semi-final, a founder asked the audience to raise their hands if they had an item of clothing in their wardrobe that they’d never worn.
 Another promised to give a thousand pounds to anyone who could book a ski trip in less than six clicks.